Charles Coster: Gettysburg

 Maj.
 Gen. Oliver Otis Howard kept von Steinwehr's division in reserve on the first day of the Battle of Gettysburg, July 1, 1863, positioning it on Cemetery Hill.
 When the Union right flank north of town began to collapse, Howard permitted von Steinwehr to send Coster's brigade to cover its retreat.
 These Union troops took a position just north of the town, where they were deployed in a brickyard.
 The brigade was attacked by superior forces from the Confederate division of Maj.
 Gen. Jubal Early.
 Coster's brigade lost most of its 597 casualties in that action.
 The remainder of the brigade spent the next two days supporting batteries on Cemetery Hill.
 Howard commended Coster and other senior commanders by name for their courage and devotion to duty in his report on Gettysburg.

 After Gettysburg

 Later in 1863, Coster resigned his regimental command.
 On May 18, 1864, he was appointed a provost marshal for the State of New York to serve the Board of Enrollment.
 Coster resigned that position on April 30, 1865.
 Thereafter he lived in New York City.
 On February 28, 1882, he became a federal Pension Agent for the city, resigning effective December 1, 1885.
 He was also a member of the Grand Army of the Republic.

 Personal life

 In 1864, Coster was married to Marie Bay James (1841–1904), Marie was the daughter of Augustus J. James of Albany, and the niece of theologian Henry James Sr., which made Marie a first cousin of author Henry James, psychologist William James, and diarist Alice James.
-Together, Marie and Charles were the parents of four children, including:
+Together, Marie and Charles were the parents of four children: